Manya-Arora/hello-world/README.md

 # hello-world
-just learning
+just learning.

-i want to learn more about it
+i want to learn more about it.

-let us see how this gies
+let us see how this goes.

-i hope it is fun
+i hope it is fun.